Google BigQuery is an industry-leading, fully-managed cloud data warehouse that lets you efficiently store and analyze petabytes of data.

 Before you set up BigQuery as a destination in RudderStack, follow these steps to set up your BigQuery project:

 - Create a Google Cloud Platform (GCP) project if you don't have one already.
-For more details, refer to this guide.
+For more details, refer to this BigQuery documentation.

 - Enable the BigQuery API for your existing project if it's not done already.
-For more information, refer to this BigQuery guide.
+For more information, refer to this BigQuery documentation.

 - Log into your BigQuery console.
 Copy the project ID as shown in the following image: